TomasBorquez/mate.h/README.md

 To use it all you need is [mate.h](./mate.h) file on the same folder you have the `mate.c` example file and you can run by `gcc ./mate.c -o ./mate && ./mate`, after running once it will auto detect if you need to rebuild based on `mate-cache.ini`, so you can just run `./mate` directly and it'll rebuild itself.

-Under the hood we use [Samurai](https://github.com/michaelforney/samurai) which is a ninja rewrite in C, we boostrapped it to `mate.h` and compile it on the first run, after that it is cached and thanks to it builds are extremely fast (because of it the first build usually takes a bit longer but on the second one it should be very fast).
-If you want even faster builds, you can use [TCC](https://bellard.org/tcc/) which is a tinier and faster C compiler, on medium sized projects our builds go from `600ms` to `20ms` because `tcc` was made to be
-**very fast** to compile.
+Under the hood we use [Samurai](https://github.com/michaelforney/samurai), which is a ninja rewrite in C. We boostrapped it to `mate.h`, which compiles it on the first run.
+After that it is cached; thanks to this, builds are extremely fast (the first build usually takes a bit longer, but the second one should be very fast).
+If you want even faster builds, you can use [TCC](https://bellard.org/tcc/), which is a tinier and faster C compiler.
+On medium sized projects, our builds go from `600ms` to `20ms` because `tcc` was made to be **very fast** to compile.

 ## Operating Systems
 | OS | Status | Notes |